Event Promotion 101: 15 Creative Ways To Market Your Event

 How do you market an event?
 Get creative with your ideas.
 Advertising for your event, you should begin approximately 40 to 60 days prior to the date and include a mix of the tactics below – depending on your target audience and where they participate online and offline.

 - Social Media

 - Free Ticket Giveaways

 - Low Budget Ideas like Friends & Family Event Promotion

 We are going to dig into each of these 15 creative ways to market an event below.
 Then you can determine which of these event marketing ideas best suits your business, your event promotion strategies, and your target audience.

 Traditional Marketing Tactics

-One of the most effective ways to advertise your event is on social media pages.
+One of the biggest questions we get asked is, “how can I promote my event online?”.
+Social media marketing works great for event promotion.
+One of the most effective ways to advertise your event is on social media pages because it’s free and can get you a lot of eyeballs.
 LinkedIn, Twitter, and Facebook are great ways to reach people that will attend the event.
 Facebook and LinkedIn offer affordable advertising that targets your audience.
 Create a page for the event on Facebook.
 You can easily promote it and advertising is inexpensive.

 When people sign up, provide them with opportunities to share the information about your event on LinkedIn, Twitter, or Facebook – encourage them to do the marketing for you.